kellywzhang/kellywzhang.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page

+announcements:
+  enabled: true # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 10 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: false
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts

 ---

 I am an Assistant Professor at <a href="https://www.imperial.ac.uk/" target="_blank" rel="noopener noreferrer">Imperial College London</a> in the Mathematics Department (statistics section).
 I am also a faculty member in the <a href="https://ix.imperial.ac.uk/" target="_blank" rel="noopener noreferrer">I-X</a>, an interdisciplinary AI initiative at Imperial.